B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 \subsubsection{Contour and empty branes}

-In $U(1)$ non-Calabi-Yau models there was a universal admissible contour for all branes.
+In $U(1)$ non-Calabi-Yau models there is a universal contour for~$\hat{\sigma}$ that is admissible for all branes.
 Let us show in our Hirzebruch-Jung model that the contour\footnote{We find it useful to switch back and forth between basis I and basis II of the GLSM throughout this discussion, hence we state explicitly which basis is used.}

-is a deformation of $\RR^r$ that ensures convergence of the hemisphere partition function for Wilson lines $\cW(q)$ with arbitrary $\zeta$, $\theta$ and~$q$.
+is a deformation of $\RR^r$ that ensures convergence of the hemisphere partition function for Wilson lines $\cW(q)$ with arbitrary $\zeta_{\text{ren}}$, $\theta$ and~$q$.